 3. Drug Dispenser

 The advantage of drug dispensing is the risk of underdose or overdose.
-You can have a medicine with peace of mind without forgetting.
+You can have medicine with peace of mind without forgetting.

 4. Digital Stethoscope